Derbyshire-Removals/derbyshire-removals/NEXT-STEPS.md

 ## What Needs to Be Done

-### 1. Complete Page Migration
+### 1. Deployment Setup

-Migrate the remaining pages from the Next.js site:

-- Additional Services pages:
-  - Packing Services
-  - Antique and Fine Arts
-- Additional Location pages:
-  - Chesterfield
-  - Matlock
-  - Other key locations
-- Legal pages (Terms and Conditions, Privacy Policy)
+Set up the deployment process for GitHub Pages:

+- Configure the deploy script in package.json
+- Set up GitHub repository settings for GitHub Pages
+- Test the deployment process

 ### 2. Copy and Optimize Assets